 Then the shift begins.
 Three temperature alarms.
 A supplier PO in Spanish that does not match the bill of lading.
 A new hire on the pick line who is not scanning.
 A lead who called out.
 By 10 a.m., Joe has made roughly 200 micro-decisions.
 By 2 p.m., he is running on fumes.
 And when he leaves at 4, he is already bracing for whatever is waiting for him at home.

-That is the comfort zone.
-And it is where growth goes to die.
-The U.S. food and beverage manufacturing industry generates over $1 trillion in annual shipments, according to the USDA Economic Research Service, but average OEE in the sector sits between 45 and 65 percent, well below the 85 percent world-class benchmark established by Nakajima and still referenced by most lean practitioners.
-The delta is not a technology problem.
-It is a visibility problem.
+The prize is substantial.
+The U.S. food and beverage manufacturing industry generates over $1 trillion in annual shipments, according to the USDA Economic Research Service.
+Average OEE in the sector sits between 45 and 65 percent, well below the 85 percent world-class benchmark established by Nakajima.
+The operators I met are already ahead of the pack.
+The next unlock is not equipment.
+It is signal.

 How the Operator Brain Actually Works Under Shift Load